 I think this is really talking about directed peer assessment.
 I’ve used techniques like this myself prior to an exam or just before work is to be submitted.
 It is really a form of gaming the assessment.
-Of course in an ideal world assessment would be so refined it did just that, assessed, but we all know that assessment can be as important as learning ,if the assessment is clumsy enough to force teachers have to teach to it.
+Of course in an ideal world assessment would be so refined it did just that, assessed, but we all know that assessment can be as important as learning if the assessment is clumsy enough to force teachers to have to teach to it.

 I mean it’s not as though you can argue with it, teaching to the assessment, you can’t.
 I suspect what this statement is really saying is that “teachers were on the ball” and as a consequence a learner, …..wait for it………….makes good progress.
 Is there much point in giving one example to give credence to the view that the sixth form is crap?
 Does every meaningless concept really exist just to legitimise the construct “learners make progress”, however unrelated?

 Of course, I would suspect that the inference is that good progress was made I doubt whether there is any correlation between delivery and progress.
-Except from longer term data (which is where we started from at the top of the blog).
+Except longer term data (which is where we started from at the top of the blog).
 As David Didau demonstrated in The Learning Spy ……… progress and learning are difficult concepts to quantify in the “here and now”!

 Bullet point six: “Students in the units receive support from highly skilled teaching assistants.
 They support students in lessons and in additional time outside lessons so students learn well.
 In a particularly strong session as part of a Year 10 English lesson, a student was encouraged effectively by the teaching assistant to understand the text and worked with them in a debriefing session after the lesson to make sure all aspects of the lessons were covered.
 This ensured excellent progress. “